leethiep/music-player-react/README.md

 # Feature:
    The player can play a list of songs, pause, scrub and navigate to the next or previous song.
 And each song will have an animated background color.

+   Show next song and author

+   When the song plays, the picture automatically rotates

 ![image](https://user-images.githubusercontent.com/99740462/184665899-5f1df76d-a4e5-4598-b831-c74e5034a860.png)